Everything you need to know about Injuries on Duty - IOD, the Compensation Fund, Incident Reporting Procedure and Incident Investigation Training.

 How did it happen?

 If it is established that a person had any prior knowledge related to the incident, this person will certainly have a case to answer to.
-Answer in such a case can be a challenge as the South African Occupational Health and Safety Act considers a person to be guilty until proven innocent.
+Answer in such a case can be a challenge as the South African Occupational Health and Safety Act 85 of 1993 considers a person to be guilty until proven innocent.
 Claiming innocence is not enough according to the act.
 Section 14.2 of the Act states that ‘every employee shall at work cooperate with the employer and other persons to enable them to carry out any duty imposed on the by the Act’.
 They also have to (Section 14.3) ‘carry out any lawful order given to him, and obey all health and safety rules and procedures laid down by this employer or anyone authorized by this employer, in the interest of health and safety’.

-When inspecting premises our Health and Safety consultants not only focus on listing possible matters that soon can attribute to an incident; they also ensure that staff is aware of the imminent danger.
+When inspecting premises our Health and Safety Practitioners not only focus on listing possible matters that soon can attribute to an incident; they also ensure that staff is aware of the imminent danger.
 More importantly; they will also establish why no action has been taken yet.
 Reducing injuries on duty and ensuring a safe and healthy workplace is not only a responsibility of those tasked with ensuring it, it also requires the combined efforts of those tasked with performing the required productive actions at work.

 The Incident/ accident Investigation